 My client/friend gained about 1/4 inch on each bodypart (about 4lbs of muscle in 6-7 weeks on this program), including his arms.

 He rested as long as it took to get his breath back to normal between sets (so sometimes a minute or two, sometimes only 30 seconds).

+He never went to failure in the traditional sense of spleen popping out of your eye but left a rep in the tank to ensure that he could add weight to the bar / or increase his reps each and every week.
 However, most important was his focus on doing the exercise correctly.
 Better to do a dumbell row with 65Lbs and really feel your lats work then do it with 105lbs and have your lower back and hips do most of it.
 Makes sense?